hpi-swa-teaching/Algernon-Launcher/README.md

 Algernon open.
 ```

-Now you can toggle the algernon panel using:
+Now you can toggle the Algernon panel using:

 ```
 Shift + Backspace